karthikmallikarjun/Natural-Language-Processing/README.md

-# Natural-Language-Processing-
-Natural Language Processing  - Machine Learning
+# Natural-Language-Processing - Machine Learning

 In this NLP project we will be classifing Yelp Reviews into 1 star or 5 star categories based off the text content in the reviews.